-Saint John Energy, a municipally owned utility reseller, provides the third set.
+Saint John Energy, a municipally owned utility reseller, provided the third set.
 This data set was included because the proposed work is part of a larger Smart Grid Technologies project being carried out at UNB in collaboration with this utility reseller.
 Saint John Energy's data set is smaller than the others, spanning about 3.75 years from 2018 to October 20, 2021, but it otherwise corresponds to hourly measurements of Saint John's load aggregates.
 For all datasets, all load demand variables are expressed in megawatts (MW).